We're creating educational materials for the next generation of news-application developers. Python, Ruby, maps, devops and more. Read more

 One topic of your choosing.
 You'll get an ebook, screencasts and code along with access to updates.Estimated delivery:

 Super fan.
 You don't want any content, but you think this is an amazing idea.
-You'll get a sweet t-shirt and our eternal gratitude.Estimated delivery:Ships within the US only
+You'll get a sweet t-shirt and our eternal gratitude.Estimated delivery:Only ships to: United States

 Seven topics of your choosing.
 Each topic contains an ebook, screencasts and code along with access to updates.Estimated delivery:

 Evangelist level: You get every course in our initial batch (minimum 7) along with an awesome t-shirt.
-You want to help us spread the word and make this happen.Estimated delivery:Ships within the US only
+You want to help us spread the word and make this happen.Estimated delivery:Only ships to: United States

 5 backers All gone!

 Smash a pie in Ken Schwencke's face at NICAR.
-Plus you get everything from the Evangelist level as well.Estimated delivery:Ships within the US only
+Plus you get everything from the Evangelist level as well.Estimated delivery:Only ships to: United States

 Team level.
 Get access to all content for a team up to 10 people.Estimated delivery: